matteosox/nba/README.md

 ## Continuous Integration / Continuous Deployment

-Planning to use Github actions for this, but nothing is setup yet.
-Every step of CI/CD can be run locally.
+We use Github actions to run our CI/CD pipeline on every pull request, but every step of CI/CD can also be run locally.

 ### Buildin'

 _TL;DR: To run tests, run `./cicd/build.sh`._

 This builds the three relevant docker images, `dev`, `notebook`, and `app`.

+To get docker cacheing to work in the Github Actions cloud environment, we use the `cache` Github Action to cache an exported `docker buildx` cache for each run.
+The Github Action for this step uses the `--cache` option to use `docker buildx` and look in the relevant local directory.

 ### Testin'